-It’s obvious that it’s meant to sound warm, friendly, and inviting.
+It’s obviously meant to sound warm, friendly, and inviting.
 They’re positioning themselves as involved with the neighborhoods they serve.

-It doesn’t hurt that they re-post customer photos of favorite drinks, and their header image riffs off this concept (it’s out of frame in the screengrab, but to the right, a hand is holding up a Starbucks beverage against the wall, much like something a college student would post on Instagram).
+It doesn’t hurt that they re-post customer photos of favorite drinks, and their header image riffs off this concept.

 Examples of Social Media Prowess Lead the Way: Follow Suit!

 If you’re wanting to improve your marketing game and web presence, look at examples of social media to live up to.
 Names like Starbucks, NASA, and Lifehacker all have distinctive styles and on-point profiles that you can plumb for inspiration.

 Optimizing your profiles is a fantastic way to help you get in front of potential customers online and make you stand out among the hordes.